LaswitchTech/coreConfigurator/docs/usage.md

 # Usage
 ## Initiate Configurator
-To use `coreConfigurator`, simply include the coreConfigurator.php file and create a new instance of the `Configurator` class.
+To use `Configurator`, simply include the Configurator.php file and create a new instance of the `Configurator` class.

 ```php